ComputerMaster1st/Kuroko/README.md

 You do not need to be an admin or mod for that server either.
 Our Patreon page: https://www.patreon.com/nekoputer

 ## Currently Worked-On
-* Patreon Integration for premium keys to use on servers.
+* Monitoring backend & logs for now while bugfixing

 ## Expected Future Re-Works
 * Blackbox Recorder